danielbodnar/awesome-stars/README.md

 - [crusher-dev/crusher](https://github.com/crusher-dev/crusher) - 🧙‍♀️ Fast low-code testing — create, run tests and get alerts ⏱️ Create test in &lt;60 secs  👉 Better open source alternative to selenium, cypress and puppeteer
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is a scalability-first, open-source no-code/low-code platform to build internal tools.
-- [refinedev/refine](https://github.com/refinedev/refine) - Build your React-based CRUD applications, without constraints. 🌟 Star to support our work!
+- [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibilty. 🌟 Star to support our work!
 - [prest/prest](https://github.com/prest/prest) - PostgreSQL ➕ REST, low-code, simplify and accelerate development, ⚡ instant, realtime, high-performance on any Postgres application, existing or new
 - [bram2w/baserow](https://github.com/bram2w/baserow) - Baserow is an open source no-code database tool and Airtable alternative.
 This is a mirrored repository, the official one is hosted on https://gitlab.com/bramw/baserow.
 - [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
 Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.